cnvrg/scene-classification/train_readme.md

    * Use the Try it Live section with any natural scene image to check the model.
    * Use the bottom integration panel to integrate your API with your code by copying in your code snippet.

 A custom model and an API endpoint which can classify an image’s scenes have now been trained and deployed.

-Click [here](link) for detailed instructions on this blueprint's run.
 To learn how this blueprint was created, click [here](https://github.com/cnvrg/scene-classification).